Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 \subsubsection{Detection of lensing in the CMB power spectra}

 The smoothing effect of lensing on the acoustic peaks and troughs of the $TT$ power spectrum is detected at high significance in the \planck\ data.
-Following {\paramsI} (see also~\citealt{2008PhRvD..77l3531C}), we introduce a parameter $\Alens$, which scales the $C_\ell^{\phi\phi}$ power spectrum at each point in parameter space, and which is used to lens the CMB spectra.
-The expected value for base \LCDM\ is $\Alens = 1$.
+Following {\paramsI} (see also~\citealt{2008PhRvD..77l3531C}), we introduce a parameter $\Alens$, which scales the theory $C_\ell^{\phi\phi}$ power spectrum at each point in parameter space, and which is used to lens the CMB spectra.\footnote{We emphasize the difference between the phenomenological parameters $\Alens$ and $\Aphiphi$ (introduced earlier).
+The amplitude $\Alens$ multiplies $C_\ell^{\phi\phi}$ when calculating both the lensed CMB theory spectra and the lensing likelihood, while $\Aphiphi$ affects only the lensing likelihood by scaling the theory $C_\ell^{\phi\phi}$ when comparing with the power spectrum of the reconstructed lensing potential $\phi$.} The expected value for base \LCDM\ is $\Alens = 1$.
 The results of such an analysis for models with variable $\Alens$ is shown in Fig.~\ref{fig:alens}.
 The marginalized constraint on $\Alens$ is

 This is very similar to the result from the 2013 \planck\ data reported in {\paramsI}.
 The persistent preference for $\Alens > 1$ is discussed in detail there.
 For the 2015 data, we find that $\Delta \chi^2 = -6.4$ between the best-fitting \lcdm$+\Alens$ model and the best-fitting base \lcdm\ model.
 There is roughly equal preference for high $\Alens$ from intermediate and high multipoles (i.e., the \plik\ likelihood; $\Delta \chi^2 = -2.6$) and from the low-$\ell$ likelihood ($\Delta \chi^2 = -3.1$), with a further small change coming from the priors.